ghdl/ghdl/doc/references/ImplementationOfVHDL.rst

 =====================

-According to the VHDL standard, design units (i.e. entities, architectures, packages, package bodies and configurations) may be independently analyzed.
+According to the VHDL standard, design units (i.e. entities, architectures, packages, package bodies, and configurations) may be independently analyzed.

 Several design units may be grouped into a design file.